top of page

 I go back to the basics every single time I feel stressed as a recruiter.
 It helps me ensure my desk is in alignment.

-In an effort to lend support to my fellow recruiters, I am writing this post to remind recruiting O.G.s and support those of us that are new to recruiting all together, it is going to be okay.
+In an effort to lend support to my fellow recruiters, I’m writing this post to remind both seasoned professionals and newcomers that everything is going to be okay.
 Below are the core areas I ground myself in, especially when things start to feel chaotic or overly complicated.
-It's the time of year where everyone starts getting squirrelly.
+It’s that time of year when everyone starts getting squirrelly.
 Keep yourself grounded.

 Intakes / Kickoffs: Start With Clarity